jpaffrath/jask/README.md

 # jask
 jask is a highly readable interpreter language in early development.
 The jask interpreter is fully written in Java.
-Currently the jask interpreter is very unstable and supports only the functions shown below.
 It is just a hobby project for fun and learning.
 Contributions are always welcome!